 liposuction benefits for type 2 diabetes

-But it’s important to note that losing weight, which can be done in many ways, including through liposuction, can help people with type 2 diabetes.
-Here are some possible advantages:
+However, it’s important to note that losing weight, whether achieved through liposuction or other methods, can benefit people with type 2 diabetes .Here are some possible advantages:

 Improved insulin sensitivity: Too much body fat, especially in the abdomen, can lead to insulin resistance, which is a major cause of type 2 diabetes.
 Insulin sensitivity can be improved by losing weight or getting rid of fat through liposuction.
 This makes it easier for cells to respond to insulin and keep blood sugar levels in check.